hyssostech/sketch-thru-plan-sdk-js/samples/c2sim/README.md

 #### Retrieving C2SIM-compliant representations

-A C2SIM representaiton of the current scenario can be retrieved via the `getC2SIMContent` method.
+A C2SIM representation of the current scenario can be retrieved via the `getC2SIMContent` method.
 Each call returns an Initialization or an Order document.
 See the [OpenC2SIM documentation](https://github.com/hyssostech/OpenC2SIM.github.io/tree/master/Standard/C2SIM) for details.